PathPaver/PathPaver.NET/README.md

 This project uses a tool called artillery to run stress tests on our website.

 Before running this test, you must create a folder called "test-data", then add a json file called "login.json" inside the folder.
 This will be used by the stress test script to log into the backend and generate a valid token.
+This file needs to include an email field and a password field.
+This needs to match with one of the accounts stored in the backend so you can get a token.

-Next you'll need to download a tool called "jq".
+Next, you'll need to download a tool called "jq".
 It allows json parsing through the command terminal.
 This is required for the run-test-load-script.sh file, to extract the token and store it in a csv file.

 Finally, to run the tests, you just need to run the file run-test-load-script.sh in a terminal, which will automatically do everything required for the artillery tests.